-Step 4 – Understand the housing market
+Step 4 – Understand the market

 Step 6 – Negotiate the deal

-Step 7 – Obtain your loan
+Step 7 – Obtain a loan

 Step 8 – Close the deal